Assessment Test Requirements

 Students who have taken ESL or English classes at another U.S. institution will also be required to take the ESL or English Assessment test or take a challenge exam through the ESL or English departments.

 Students desiring to test out of Introductory Chemistry, Chemistry 10 may take the Chemistry 10 challenge exam.
-Check the Assessment Center website for information and appointments.
+Check the Success and Engagement Center website for information and appointments.

 Preparing For The Assessment Tests

-Information about the assessment tests and ways you can prepare can be found at the Assessment Center and Math Department websites.
+Information about the assessment tests and ways you can prepare can be found at the Success and Engagement Center and Math Department websites.